 (2) Figures include second Sunset Reviews.
-Partial revocation is counted as continuance (as of February 2015).
+Partial revocation is counted as continuance (as of February 2016).

-Figure I-3-6 AD measures against Japan continuing over 10 years (as of the end of February 2015, including price undertakings)
+Figure I-3-6 AD measures against Japan continuing over 10 years (as of the end of February 2016, including price undertakings)

-Date of measure Products Continuance 8 December 1978 Prestressed concrete steel wire strand 36 years 10 February 1987 Carbon steel butt-weld pipe fittings 27 years 12 August 1988 Brass sheet & strip 26 years 10 May 1991 Gray Portland cement & clinker 23 years 21 February 1995 Stainless steel bar 19 years 2 July 1996 Clad Steel Plate 18 years 15 September 1999 Stainless steel wire 16 years 27 July 1999 Stainless steel plates 15 years 26 June 2000 Large-diameter Carbon Steel Seamless Pipe 14 years 26 June 2000 Carbon and Alloy Seamless Standard, Line, and Pressure Pipe (Under 4 1⁄2 inches) 14 years 28 August 2000 Certain Tin Mill Products 14 years 6 December 2001 Welded Large Diameter Line Pipe 13 years 1 October 2002 Polyvinyl alcohol 12 years
+Date of measure imposed Products Continuance 8 December 1978 Prestressed concrete steel wire strand 37 years 10 February 1987 Carbon steel butt-weld pipe fittings 29 years 12 August 1988 Brass sheet & strip 27 years 10 May 1991 Gray Portland cement & clinker 24 years 21 February 1995 Stainless steel bar 20 years 2 July 1996 Clad Steel Plate 19 years 15 September 1999 Stainless steel wire 17 years 27 July 1999 Stainless steel plates 16 years 26 June 2000 Large-diameter Carbon Steel Seamless Pipe 15 years 26 June 2000 Carbon and Alloy Seamless Standard, Line, and Pressure Pipe (Under 4 1⁄2 inches) 15 years 28 August 2000 Certain Tin Mill Products 15 years 6 December 2001 Welded Large Diameter Line Pipe 14 years 2 July 2003 Polyvinyl alcohol 12 years

 Article 11.3 of the AD Agreement stipulates that any definitive AD measure shall be terminated in five years unless the authorities determine in a sunset review that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and injury.
-However, as described above, continuation of AD measures was determined in 62 of 110 cases (the second and later reviews are each counted as one case) against Japan in which there were sunset reviews.
+However, as described above, continuation of AD measures was determined in 53 of 104 cases (the second and later reviews are each counted as one case) against Japan in which there were sunset reviews.
 This indicates that the US sunset regime is implemented so that AD measures shall be continued in general and revoked as the exception, which is a reversal of the rule and the exception.

-Therefore, in order to confirm the basic principle that any definitive AD measure shall be terminated in five years, Japan requested bilateral consultations with US in January 2002 about the sunset review of AD measures against Japanese corrosion-resistant carbon steel flat product, that the interest of Japanese steel industry was high (DS244).
+Therefore, in order to confirm the basic principle that any definitive AD measure shall be terminated in five years, Japan requested bilateral consultations with US in January 2002 about the sunset review of

+AD measures against Japanese corrosion-resistant carbon steel flat product, that the interest of Japanese steel industry was high (DS244).
 A panel was established in May 2002 (Brazil, Canada, Chile, the EU, India, the Republic of Korea and Norway participated in the Panel proceeding as third parties).